 The Student Loan Interest Deduction May Be Eliminated

-The Tax Cuts and Jobs Act originally proposed eliminating the student loan interest deduction, which allows for you to deduct up to $2,500 annually on the interest you pay on a student loan.
+The 2018 Tax Cuts and Jobs Act originally proposed eliminating the student loan interest deduction, which allows individuals to deduct up to $2,500 annually on the interest paid on a student loan.
 Ultimately, this deduction wasn’t eliminated and is still available, but it’s an issue to be aware of.

-One way to navigate all these changes is to refinance your student loans with SoFi, allowing you to choose a monthly payment plan and loan term that works for you.
+One way to navigate these changes is to refinance your student loans with SoFi, allowing you to choose a monthly payment plan and loan term that works for you.
 Certain private lenders only refinance private student loans, but SoFi gives you the option to refinance both private and federal loans.

 When you refinance with SoFi, there are no origination fees or prepayment penalties.
-Take a look at our student loan calculator to get an idea of what a new loan could look like for you.
-When you’re ready to refinance, you can start the process easily online and get a quote from SoFi in just a couple of minutes.
+Take a look at SoFi’s student loan refinancing calculator to get an idea of what a new loan could look like for you.